Culture and the arts have been replaced by sexual commodification, banal entertainment, and graphic depictions of violence.

 What is Green Kill?

-Green Kill is an art and performance space now in it’s second year, located in the heart of the Hudson Valley, on Green Kill Avenue, near the Route 32 intersection.
+Green Kill is an art and performance space located in the heart of the Hudson Valley, on Green Kill Avenue, near the Route 32 intersection.

-Green Kill hosts poetry readings, theater, film, music and art exhibitions, which include established, outsider or student artists and performers who are focused on the growth of their art which expresses in some fashion what it’s like to be human.
+Green Kill hosts poetry readings, theater, film, music and art exhibitions, which include established, outsider or student artists and performers who are focused on the evolution of their work.

 The art exhibitions change monthly at Green Kill and include local, national and international artists.

 Green Kill owned by David Schell and Yuriko Sasamoto.
 The Green Kill website is greenkill.org; the email is email@example.com; and the phone is 347-689-2323.
 Green kill is open from 3 to 9, Tuesday through Saturday.

 Green Kill is open from Tuesday to Saturday from 3 pm to 9 pm, and closed on national holidays.

 What physically differentiates Green Kill from other cultural venues is it’s intimate accommodating interior for performances and exhibitions, with 11 foot ceilings and wooden floors, and clean white interior which can hold up to 45 people seated.
 There is ample seating in the form of chairs tables and stools with cabaret tables.

 For performance, Green kill has a 17 foot x 7 foot permanent stage with curtain proscenium, a high end state-of-the-art video system at 10 foot portable screen, a PA system with three mics an stands, LEd light stands which are for ambiance and can be positioned anywhere in the space, two Chauvet COLORstrips, and a Chauvet DJ Intimidator Spot, a music stand, and the ability to create private events by closing theater curtains across the front windows.
 Green kill utilizes a Zoom H6 Recorder and Sony FDR-AX53 4 K camera to record certain events.